 Our vision is that all of our students will learn to manage digital tools in powerful and ethical ways to meet their educational goals and further their understanding of the world.
 We don’t load up on technology for technology’s sake; we work hard to ensure that the most effective and appropriate technology tools are available to even our youngest students.
 As a result, our students are savvy, informed, respectful technology users.

+The Harker School supports a 1:1 laptop program in grades 6 through 12.
+This program is a Bring Your Own Device (BYOD) program where students and families have the freedom to choose the best laptop platform for success at Harker.
 Our 1:1 laptop program at the middle and upper schools means that teachers can effectively incorporate apps, programs and other learning tools into their curricula.
 Our students are comfortable using tools for note-taking, educational games, labs, assignments, and communicating with teachers.

 Some technology tools:

 - Lower school students use Chromebooks, iPads and computer labs.

 - Teachers use individual websites, Google Apps and Moodle.

 - Our Learning, Innovation, and Design Center at the middle school provides a space for exploration and investigation through the use of innovative technologies and open-ended projects, including virtual and augmented reality opportunities.

 - The upper school human anatomy class uses a 3-D interactive cadaver dissection table and the math and robotics labs have 3-D printers.